 The Netherlands Travel Guide

 Amsterdam is the most cosmopolitan city in the Netherlands with some of the best nightclubs in Europe, cobblestone lanes and the canals frame old gabled mansions.
 Rotterdam is the industrial center and home to the Europoort, one of the world’s largest ports.
 The Hague is filled with the headquarters of many international organizations and government institutions, including the International Criminal Court.
 With its neighboring seaside resort of Scheveningen, The Hague is the spot to enjoy some summer activities.
-Make sure to leave the capital city and explore the country’s smaller cities like Leiden, Edam, and Haarlem, which have changed little over the centuries.
+Make sure to leave Amsterdam to explore the country’s smaller cities like Leiden, Edam, and Haarlem, which have changed little over the centuries.

 The Netherlands has a comprehensive and efficient public transport system.
 All major cities have railway stations, while bus services serving all towns and villages.
 The comfortable Interliner long-distance buses connect destinations without rail links.
 Most intercity trains tickets in the Netherlands cost between 9-25 EUR, or even cheaper depending on the distance.
 Amsterdam to Utrecht is around 8 EUR and takes 27 minutes, Amsterdam to The Hague is around 11 EUR and takes 50 minutes, Amsterdam to Schiphol takes just 15 minutes.

 OV chipcard or anonymous chipcards are great to avoid the surcharge for paper tickets.
 OV cards can be used on buses, trams, metros, and ferries.
 Take advantage of the country’s flatness and rent a bike for around 12 EUR per day.
 Public transport in Amsterdam is cheap, a GVB 1 hour one-way ticket is 3 EUR.
 Taxi fares are quite expensive, thus some drivers might refuse to give a lift for less than 10 EUR.
-It is surely illegal, but it is difficult to protest such a refusal.
+It is surely illegal, but it is hard to protest such a refusal.

 Dutch food may not be popular, but it still has tasty meals to try.
 Dutch cuisine has absorbed a little bit from everywhere around Europe.
 German, French and Belgian meals are all mixed here.
 It is worth noting that Dutch food is quite straightforward and nourishing.
 Apart from restaurants with European food, there are numerous Chinese, Indonesian and Middle Eastern restaurants.
 Food prices in the Netherlands mostly depend on the city and the eatery’s location.
 Expect to pay around 15-25 EUR in an inexpensive restaurant.
 Meals in a mid-range restaurant cost around 60-70 EUR.
 Frituur snack vans serve fast-food near public transport stops and offer french fries wrapped in a traditional cone, sandwiches, meatballs, and Kebab for around 4-5 EUR.
 Thus, most fast food like FeBO and street stalls come for 5-10 EUR or cheaper.